-On the feast-day of Agios Yakinthos on 3 July, various cultural events are held in Anogia each year.
+On the feast day of Agios Yakinthos on July 3rd, various cultural events are held in Anogia each year.
 These are the “Yakinthia”, which are gradually becoming better known.

-Agios Yakinthos was originally celebrated not in order to replace the imported St Valentine, but to form the opposite pole to the completely commercialised day of love.
+Agios Yakinthos was originally celebrated not in order to replace the imported St. Valentine, but to form the opposite pole to the completely commercialized day of love.

-One of the founders of the Yakinthia, the Anogian songster Loudovikos ton Anogion (PHOTO), says:
+One of the founders of the Yakinthia, the Anogian songster Loudovikos ton Anogion (photo below), says:

 “...Agios Yakinthos as an ideology can be expressed in three words: the Saint of emotions, remembrance and expectation.

 That’s why I tell them, when you go to Agios Yakinthos, light two candles, one to remembrance and one to expectation.

 In this place of prayer I am bound, on the one hand, to remember a great love I have lost, but I can also, on the other hand, pray to be visited by the emotion again.